abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

     c. **Azure Data Factory:** Azure Data Factory is a cloud-based data integration service that allows you to create data-driven workflows for orchestrating and automating data movement and data transformation.

     d. **Apache Airflow Job:** Apache Airflow is an open-source platform used to programmatically author, schedule, and monitor workflows.
-In Data Factory it allows you to create, schedule, and manage complex data workflows.
+In Data Factory, it allows you to create, schedule, and manage complex data workflows.

     e. **Copy Job:** Copy Job is a feature that allows you to copy data from one source to another.
 It provides a simple and efficient way to move data between different data stores.